-We Need Your Help!
-2017 New Albany Public Art Skatepark Project.
+We Need Your Help with the 2017 New Albany Public Art Skatepark Project!

 The Carnegie Center for Art & History is undergoing an ambitious project and we need your help!
 For the latest installment of our annual Public Art Project, we looked into ways in which we could stimulate people in our community, and to promote physical, mental, and emotional health.
-We have started looking for ways to provide art experiences, to create opportunities for people to not just passively look at art, but to get into it, to participate in its creation, and to become more invested in the cultural legacy of New Albany.
+We have started looking for ways to provide art experiences, to create opportunities for people to physically engage with art, to participate in its creation, and to become more invested in the cultural legacy of New Albany.
 Our first big project we are doing to achieve those goals is to collaborate with Bloomington, Indiana based company HUNGER SKATEPARKS to rehabilitate and reinvent our city’s riverfront skatepark into a shiny, new skate-able work of public art.
 Think of it as a one big sculpture park where you’re not only allowed to touch the art, but are encouraged to do so…and to climb, slide, skateboard, and bike on it!